peteryunkim/javascript-map-web-031317/README.md

 3. Explain how `map()` builds on `reduce()`

 ## Introduction
 In a lot of code you'll be writing as a soon-to-be JS expert, you'll be iterating over arrays.
 Sometimes, you'll want to apply a transformation to the elements in the array.
-We can do this using `for` loops, but writing all of that stuff gets tedious after a while.
+We c an do this using `for` loops, but writing all of that stuff gets tedious after a while.
 Let's create our own helper method called `map()` to make things a little easier!

 ## Map to the unknown
 ![Some crummy old map](https://i.ytimg.com/vi/gKVIWyj2QnU/maxresdefault.jpg)